tranvantai2905/goldenWeather/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine
+- Node.js and yarn installed on your machine
 - Ruby and Rails installed on your machine
 - PostgreSQL (or any preferred database)